 - destruction of data silos within banks and radical reduction of information asymmetry within the industry

-- explosion of companies starting to compete in almost all business segments, entering financial services from other verticals that will lead to rapid erosion of margins within the industry
+- an explosion of companies starting to compete in almost all business segments, entering financial services from other verticals that will lead to a rapid erosion of margins within the industry

-- introduction of real time bidding markets for financial services in which clients will receive optimal product pricing for its risk regardless of distribution costs or operational inefficiencies at the moment of buying a financial product.
-The competition will be based on quality of risk management engines managed by financial institutions, hedge funds, etc.
+- introduction of real-time bidding markets for financial services in which clients will receive optimal product pricing for its risk regardless of distribution costs or operational inefficiencies at the moment of buying a financial product.
+The competition will be based on the quality of risk management engines managed by financial institutions, hedge funds, etc.

 - increased competition among the regulatory bodies which understand that in order to secure long term position they need to attract global challengers right now.